The 2022 MLB Draft kicked off on Sunday. A total of 616 players will be picked in 20 rounds over a three-day period.

 2015 Draft, Round 1 – Los Angeles Dodgers

-The 26-year-old Buehler has shown a great deal of promise in his young career, making the All-Star Game in 2019 and winning Game 3 of the 2020 World Series.
+The soon-to-be 28-year-old Buehler has shown a great deal of promise in his young career, making the All-Star Game in 2019 and winning Game 3 of the 2020 World Series.
+His 2022 season has been marred by a flexor strain injury that has limited him to 12 starts and he also underwent surgery in June to remove a bone spur from his pitching elbow.
+Barring a setback, Buehler could return to the Dodgers' rotation in late August or early September.

 23. Jason Kendall, C, Torrance High School (Torrance, Calif.)